mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 3. Create a public/private key pair with the command `ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/key_name -C "user@computer"` (share the content of the public key `~/.ssh/key_name.pub` with your team, which will use it, for example, to enable access to a private GIT repository).
 4. Create a link to the **Ubuntu home directory** accessible from your _Desktop_ to view Ubuntu's home via Windows Explorer: to do this, right-click on the _Desktop_, Select `New` > `Shortcut`, and enter in the **shortcut path** the string `\\wsl$\Ubuntu-22.04\home\USERNAME`, where **USERNAME** is the username used on Ubuntu. **Optional**: change the shortcut icon (recommend this: [ubuntu-drive-icon.ico](/icons/ubuntu-drive-icon.ico)).
 5. Create a link to Ubuntu's _Bash_ accessible from your _Desktop_ to launch a new terminal: to do this, right-click on the _Desktop_, Select `New` > `Shortcut`, and enter in the **shortcut path** the string `C:\Windows\System32\wsl.exe -d Ubuntu-22.04 bash -c "cd /home/USERNAME && bash"`, where **USERNAME** is the username used on Ubuntu. **Optional**: change the shortcut icon (recommend this: [ubuntu-icon.ico](/icons/ubuntu-icon.ico)).

+> Finally, take a look at the file [confs/bash_local](/confs/bash_local) to see how I configured my bash.
+This file can be copied to your own Ubuntu home directory and renamed to .bash_local to apply the same configurations.

 ### Step 5 - Install VS Code to Access Project Files on WSL2